How to Deal with Inner Thigh Chafing

 Keep It Dry – Sweating when it’s very hot, or when exercising can make chafing worse.
 One useful trick is to keep a small tub of baby powder in your bag so you can sprinkle some on to absorb excess moisture when you’re out.

 Lubricate Your Skin – A bit of lubrication will help your thighs glide past each other, rather than pulling or rubbing the skin.
-Apply Vaseline® Jelly to the insides of the thighs before exercising or walking to effectively help protect against chafing.
+Apply Vaseline® All-Over Body Balm Jelly Stick to the insides of the thighs before exercising or walking to effectively help protect against chafing.

 Reduce Friction – One of the best ways to help prevent thigh chafing is also one of the simplest: wear appropriate clothing.
 When you’re teaming a skirt or dress with bare legs, it’s easy for your thighs to rub together, so consider wearing a pair of cycling shorts underneath to reduce friction.
 When exercising, wear clothing made with moisture-wicking fabrics such as synthetic fibers and clothing that has smooth seams – this will help to reduce rubbing and keep your skin as dry as possible.